L’Arche Boston North Board of Directors

 L’Arche Boston North’s Current Board Of Directors:

-Mr. Kennedy is currently the Senior Vice President/Chief Financial Officer (CFO) at Georgetown Bank, Georgetown Massachusetts, where he has worked for the past 17 years.
+Mr. Kennedy recently retired from his role as the Senior Vice President/Chief Financial Officer (CFO) at Georgetown Bank, Georgetown Massachusetts, where he has worked for the past 17 years.
 He has been in the banking industry north of Boston for over 29 years, with more than 27 years of experience as a CFO.
 He holds a B. S. in Accountancy from Bentley University and is a graduate of the National School of Banking, Fairfield, Connecticut.
 Mr. Kennedy has lived in Haverhill since 1986 and he and his wife Laurie have three sons.

 Chief Residential Officer, The Guild for Human Service Maureen Costello-Shea is the Chief Residential Officer at The Guild for Human Services in Concord, MA where she oversees the school-aged residential program, the adult residential program and the health services department.
 Prior to joining The Guild Maureen was Vice President of Berkshire Advisors Inc., a management consulting firm serving public sector and non-profit organizations.
 She has extensive experience as a consultant to scores of government agencies including school districts, developmental disabilities agencies and police and fire departments across the country.
 Ms. Costello-Shea has also worked extensively with local public and private schools, residential and work providers for adults with disabilities and families to develop comprehensive, inclusive wrap-around services for individuals with disabilities.
 She also provides educational evaluation, behavioral consultation, and training in inclusion of students with behavioral challenges and autism and in curriculum modification to serve the needs of gifted students.
 Her involvement with Irenicon began in 1995 as a consultant providing behavioral support to core members and training to assistants.
 She assisted with transition planning when a portion of the Irenicon community relocated from Ipswich to Haverhill and during residential restructuring.